Create high quality UGC - Try Showcase for free

 Gathering more insights into your target audience is always an advantage.
 Running a burst campaign will help you analyze metrics like:

-Your app developers can then use this data to optimize your app, while your marketing team can improve your future campaigns.
+Your app developers can then use this data to optimize your app, by adding insights to a project management solution like Airtable for building apps, while your marketing team can improve your future campaigns.

 As you can see, burst campaigns don’t guarantee a bulletproof effect unless you have a relevant app and choose the right audience.